Asianet Film Awards: Best Actress

+Multiple Wins

+The following individuals have received two or more Best Actress awards:

 Most Popular Actor

 The Asianet Film Award for Most Popular Actor has been awarded since 2007.
 Priviraj Sukumaran mostly won the award (3times).

 Most Popular Actress

 The Asianet Film Award for Most Popular Actress has been awarded since 2009.

 Best Supporting Actor

 The Asianet Film Award for Best Supporting Actor has been awarded since 1998.

 Best Supporting Actress

 The Asianet Film Award for Best Supporting Actress has been awarded since 1998.

 Best Character Actor

 The Asianet Film Award for Best Character Actor has been awarded since 2010.

 Best Character Actress

 The Asianet Film Award for Best Character Actress has been awarded since 2010.

 Best Actor in a Negative Role

 The Asianet Film Award for Best Villain Role has been awarded since 2006.

 Best Actor in a Humorous Role

 The Asianet Film Award for Best Comic Role has been awarded since 2006.

 Best New Face of the Year (Male)

 The Asianet Film Award for Best New Face of the Year - Male has been awarded since 2005.